anilmainali/My-First-Repo/new.md

  The `+` in `([0-9]+)` specifies any number of repeats.

-  7.Type in this line to assign the 2nd value of the arrary

- to a LoadRunner parameter named "Step1Value" to hold ???
+ 7. Type in this line to assign the 2nd value of the arrary  to a LoadRunner parameter named "Step1Value" to hold ???

   where step 1 value is 4360 which dynamacally changes.

 ```
  TC.setParam("Step1Value",array[1]);